What is customer lifetime value and why should you care? Customer lifetime value is one of the most important numbers in all of business. Here's why:

 Let's plan on people purchasing homes again every 9 years.
 It's likely that for each person we sell a home to, they'll purchase another 2 homes.
 The average age of a homebuyer is 34.
 That means, that our average person we help buy and sell will purchase another 4-5 homes.

 That means the average buyer could purchase at least 3 more homes with you.
 How many years until you retire?
 If it's 27 or more years from now, you can plan on 3 potential additional sales.
-If it's 18-27 plan on 2 additional sales. or if it's 5-17 plan on one more potential sale.
+If it's 18-27 more years, plan on 2 additional sales. or if it's 5-17 years plan on one more potential sale.

 The product costs $95.
 However, the parts, labor, storage, and shipping costs amount to $55 per product.